kealanparr/Every-link-I-wish-I-had-as-a-beginner/readme.md

 https://github.com/AB1908/CS-Books  - Awesome list of Comp sci books
 https://www.java67.com/2018/01/10-must-read-books-for-coders-of-all-level.html
 ### If you are only going to read one, read this one
-https://www.learninpublic.org - Easily the best technical book I have ever read
+https://swyx.gumroad.com/l/bAZJq - Easily the best technical book I have ever read (no commission, just honest)
 ### Or a selection of my favorites
 https://github.com/Michael0x2a/curated-programming-resources
 https://www.cin.ufpe.br/~cavmj/104The%20Pragmatic%20Programmer,%20From%20Journeyman%20To%20Master%20-%20Andrew%20Hunt,%20David%20Thomas%20-%20Addison%20Wesley%20-%201999.pdf - Pragmatic Programmer
-http://guanzhou.pub/files/Computer%20System_EN.pdf - Computer Systems: A Programmer's Perspective
 https://everythingcomputerscience.com/books/schoolboek-data_structures_and_algorithms_in_java.pdf - Data structures and algorithms in Java
 https://github.com/getify/You-Dont-Know-JS
 https://thestandoutdeveloper.com/ - Another one that highly impacted me as a developer to better myself and push my comfort zone